 This Pathway will only be identified once GCSE results are received.
 All girls who achieve between 6 and 6.49 for their capped average points score will be placed on a three A Level only programme.
 In that way they can focus on achieving good grades in these subjects.
 Girls following this Pathway will be allocated additional supervised study time.

 Four A Levels.
 All four A Level applicants will require an average capped points score of 8, with the exception of applicants wishing to study A Level Further Mathematics, who will need to have GCSE grade 8 or 9 in Mathematics and an average point score of at least 7.3.
 Only girls with high academic prior attainment and excellent time management skills should consider taking four A Levels.

 The vast majority of degree courses require three A Levels.
 No universities require four A Levels and there is no advantage in taking four A Levels when applying to university, with the exception of those who wish to study Further Mathematics.
 A Level study is very demanding and those candidates who achieve three strong A Level grades are at an advantage compared to those who achieve four slightly weaker ones.

-The strongest students may still wish to study four A Levels and we seek to accommodate this where appropriate, but they must consider this carefully before making their final option choices and we would strongly recommend they discuss it with either Ms Fearnhamm, Mrs Easton or Mr Jenkins beforehand.
+The strongest students may still wish to study four A Levels and we seek to accommodate this where appropriate, but they must consider this carefully before making their final option choices and we would strongly recommend they discuss it with either Ms Fearnhamm (Head of Sixth Form), Mrs Easton (Key Stage 5 Co-ordinator) or Mr Jenkins (Deputy Headteacher) beforehand.